per2jensen/dt-on-ubuntu/README.md

 *    builds and install Darktable in the VM
 *    starts Darktable to print the --version info in the VM

-The end result from running "darktable --version", should look something like this:
+The end result from running "darktable --version", should look like this:

-    this is darktable 3.2.1
+    this is darktable 3.4.0
     copyright (c) 2009-2020 johannes hanika
     darktable-dev@lists.darktable.org